-If you’re looking for a place to spend the day just a little bit out of the ordinary, Piel Island is your
+If you’re looking for a place to spend the day just slightly out of the ordinary, Piel Island is your spot.
+The

 Read More »Loweswater is a lake in the Lake District National Park next to Crummock Water.
-It lies immediately to the north of the
+The lake lies immediately to the north of

 Read More »High up in a verdant, wooded gorge in Eskdale is the elegant Stanley Gyhll Force.
 It’s not the longest drop of Lakeland’s